Events

 The Trophy

-The Victor Obadia Humanitarian Trophy will be presented by the President of the Comité Tricolore to the selected laureate at an Award Ceremony at the French Embassy in Washington, DC, in October 2021.
+The Victor Obadia Humanitarian Trophy will be presented by the President of the Comité Tricolore to the selected laureate at an Award Ceremony at the French Embassy in Washington, DC, in November.
 The laureate will also be recognized in an official announcement that will appear in the Comité Tricolore’s newsletter.
 In addition to recognizing this outstanding individual, the Comité Tricolore hopes this award will encourage others to serve their community.

 Victor Obadia was the first importer of coffee, espresso machines and French fine goods in the DC area.
 The unique design of the trophy pays homage to Victor Obadia’s career and incorporates his initials: the shape of the cup is a V and the handle is an O. Sharing a cup of coffee is a symbol of communality.
 (Design: J-P Krukowicz; manufactured by LR-Paris)